sgoldenlab/simba/docs/unsupervised_classification.md

 **5) Train Model**- trains supervised classifier on the clusters generated previously and saves permutational importance and feature correlation metrics
 **6) Visualize Clusters**- visualize behavioral bouts corresponding to clusters as original video clips or simulated skeleton movements

-- step 5 and 6 are both optional, training model is like supervised learning on top of unsupervised learning, no longer unsupervised, more for explainability
+In addition to the folder of supervised machine results, to complete this analysis we must also have on hand the following files and folders:

+- a features to remove file to disregard in classification [(step 2)](https://github.com/sgoldenlab/simba/blob/master/docs/unsupervised_classification.md#step-2-create-dataset)
+- the folder of animal behavior videos from which the analysis was performed on [(step 6)](https://github.com/sgoldenlab/simba/blob/master/docs/unsupervised_classification.md#step-6-visualize-clusters)
+- the animal headers file to list body parts [(step 6)](https://github.com/sgoldenlab/simba/blob/master/docs/unsupervised_classification.md#step-6-visualize-clusters)

+If you do not have these files, please complete the steps in the prior tutorial as described before moving on to the unsupervised learning module.

+Please note that Steps 5 and 6, the model training and cluster visualization, are optional and more for explainability of the clusters.
+Training the model builds supervised learning methods with the use of random forest classifiers on top of the unsupervised classification with the generation of behavioral clusters, so this step is no longer part of the actual unsupervised pipeline.

 The outputs generated from each step can be saved into their respective folders encompassed within the main unsupervised project folder and taken as inputs for subsequent steps throughout the pipeline.

 ## Step 1: Save Project Folder